-If you’ve ventured onto this article, you’re probably wondering: Is a root canal a painful dental procedure?
-Root canals are a safe and effective procedure to save your teeth from infection of the nerve and are not painful in and of themselves.
+Is a root canal a painful dental procedure?
+Root canals are a safe and effective procedure to save your teeth from nerve infection and are not painful in and of themselves.
 Yet, many people dread the treatment because of the pain and cost.

 You shouldn’t ignore tooth pain because of unnecessary anxiety from a past traumatic dental experience.

 The pain you feel is typically a symptom of bacterial decay irritating the nerve of your affected tooth, causing abnormal sensitivity.
 A severe toothache indicates that the nerve has been irreversibly inflamed and may even be infected by bacteria in the decay.
-This bacterial infection can spread to other areas of the mouth, putting you at risk of more serious dental issues, such as an abscess filled with pus that requires medical attention.
+This bacterial infection can spread to other areas of the mouth, increasing your risk of more serious dental issues, such as a pus-filled abscess that requires medical attention.

 In healthy teeth, the pulp is protected within the chamber.
 But if you’ve recently had a dental trauma or developed a severe cavity, it may expose your tooth to bacteria in your mouth.
-This may lead to an infected tooth, followed by a range of unpleasant symptoms, with tooth loss as the ultimate unfortunate result.
-If you are considering a root canal vs. extraction, speak with a dentist first to explore your options.
+This may lead to an infected tooth, followed by a range of unpleasant symptoms, and ultimately tooth loss.
+If you are considering a root canal vs. extraction, speak with a root canal specialist first to explore your options.
 Extraction of a tooth is typically the last resort your dentist will suggest, and only when the tooth can no longer be restored.

 Myths that surround root canal treatments include: